shephertz/App42_Push_Sample_Unity/README.md

 by calling this method in your main cs file.
 If you have change the package name by building your own app42pushservice.jar than make following change in this method.

-A. com.shephertz.app42.android.pushservice must be replaced by "YOUR PACAKGE NAME" (if using customize jar file)
+A. com.shephertz.app42.android.pushservice must be replaced by "YOUR PACAKGE NAME" if you are using your own package name and requires new jar file app42pushservice.jar to be used.
+You can create this by rebuilding  (this) [https://github.com/shephertz/App42_Push_Unity_Lib] libraray project with your package name.

 ```
 public void RegisterForPush(){